United States Attorney General: History

 Congress passed the Judiciary Act of 1789 which, among other things, established the Office of the Attorney General.
 The original duties of this officer were "to prosecute and conduct all suits in the Supreme Court in which the United States shall be concerned, and to give his advice and opinion upon questions of law when required by the president of the United States, or when requested by the heads of any of the departments".
 Some of these duties have since been transferred to the United States solicitor general and the White House counsel.

 The Department of Justice was established in 1870 to support the attorneys general in the discharge of their responsibilities.

 The secretary of state, the secretary of the treasury, the secretary of defense, and the attorney general are regarded as the four most important Cabinet officials in the United States because of the size and importance of their respective departments.

-Attorney General is a LevelI position in the Executive Schedule, thus earning a salary of US$221,400, as of January 2021.